We would like all of our guests to have a good time.

 Bicycle riding is allowed only on established roads and trails, no riding through the woods or campsites.
 Parents are responsible for any destruction or disturbances by children in their care.
 An adult must supervise children at all times.
 Electric bikes and scooters are not permitted unless a medical necessity.

 Fire and Firewood

 Fires are permitted in fireplaces only and shall be no higher than your knees.
-Fire are not to be left unattended.
+Fires are not to be left unattended.
 DO NOT MOVE FIRE RINGS.
-The moving of a fire ring makes your responsible for any accidents.
+The moving of a fire ring makes you responsible for any accidents.
 Wood is for sale at the office during the hours of operation only.
 Out-of-state firewood is not permitted due to the spread of forest pests and disease.